 Sweat pimples are caused by sweat left for long periods of time which creates a perfect environment for bacteria growth and inflammation of your pores.

 For more information be sure to check out our blog post on How to get rid of Sweat Pimples?
 Guide for Athletes where we explain the topic in more detail.

 Hair damage or hair loss

-If you can’t shower after a workout try changing your clothes that are soaked in sweat, specially your underwear to avoid excess humidity and all the side effects that were mentioned previously.
+If you can’t shower after a workout try changing your clothes that are soaked in sweat, especially your underwear and socks to avoid excess humidity and all the side effects that were mentioned previously.
 It doesn’t replace a shower but it is better than not changing at all.

-Besides skincare, showering has other benefits on your body.
+Besides skincare, showering has other benefits for your body.

 Taking a shower with cold water can help reduce muscle soreness and inflammation after an intense workout.
 The cold water helps constrict blood vessels, which can alleviate swelling and promote better recovery.

 Showering after exercise can provide a sense of refreshment and relaxation, reducing stress levels and leaving you feeling rejuvenated.
 Haven’t you had your best ideas while showering and enjoying those needed post-workout endorphins?